Skip to content

 A Conflict Half a World Away Still Matters

-Understanding these dynamics, and building the capability to anticipate and reveal them, is a defining feature of resilient, future‑ready organizations.
+Understanding these dynamics, and building the capability to anticipate and reveal them, is a defining feature of resilient, future‑ready organisations.

 Geopolitical risk anywhere can become operational risk everywhere.